raspibotics/MABEL/README.md

 - **2x** [Wheel](https://github.com/raspibotics/MABEL/blob/master/CAD/3D%20Models%20(To%20print)/Wheel.stl) (**Optional** You can 3D Print your own set of wheels, or buy wheels)

 ### Non 3D Printable
-Here are the Non 3D printable materials to build MABEL that **must be either purchased or sourced**. **This includes all of the electronics, mechanical hardware and fixings.** It is **recommended to overbuy the nuts and bolts fixings, as the exact number can change between builds.**
+Here are the Non 3D printable materials to build MABEL that **must be either purchased or sourced**. **This includes all of the electronics, mechanical hardware and fixings.** It is **recommended to overbuy the nuts and bolts fixings, as the exact number can change between builds.** This [amazon list](https://www.amazon.co.uk/gp/registry/wishlist/1K7SOU8MRG2K7/ref=cm_wl_huc_view) contains a rough idea of what needs to be purchased.
 ##### Electronic components
 - **Raspberry Pi** Zero W
 - **PCA9865** Servo Controller